shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 Here an example: [https://gist.github.com/shalzz/3046edd4d2dca123875ac84853f1cbc1](https://gist.github.com/shalzz/3046edd4d2dca123875ac84853f1cbc1)

-Twilio provides generous amount of trial credits, letting you test and correct your setup before moving onto a paid plan which is when you're actually paying for usage.
+Twilio provides generous amount of trial credits, letting you test and correct your setup before moving onto a paid plan which is when you actually start paying for usage.
 You can use my [Twilio referral link][12] to get $10 in credit when you upgrade.

 ## Softphone